Skip to main content

 • “Every nation on the map is playable from launch (no DLC is a rarity these days), which adds replayability to the game.”

-Overall, the game's stability is mixed; while some players report no glitches or crashes and appreciate the user-friendly layout, others criticize it for being buggy and unstable, particularly in comparison to other titles from the same developer.
+Overall, the game's stability is mixed; while some players report no glitches or crashes and appreciate the user-friendly layout, others highlight significant bugs that detract from the experience.

 • “No glitches or crashes.
 Everything is laid out neatly, and the game provides regular alerts to players who are playing on the easiest difficulty and trying to hide out in the backwater that is the Ottoman Empire.”

-• “The game runs smoothly without any interruptions, allowing for an immersive experience.”
+• “The game runs smoothly without any hiccups, allowing for an immersive experience without interruptions.”

 • “I appreciate how stable the game is; I can focus on strategy without worrying about technical issues.”